Our Cornet Section

 Steve Stewart - Soprano Cornet

-Steve hails from Armadale, West Lothian, Scotland.
-He started playing the cornet at the age of 8, joining the Armadale Burgh Band soon after.
+Steve started playing the cornet at the age of 8, joining the Armadale Burgh Band soon after.
 Aged 12 he joined the Kirkintilloch Band on 3rd cornet, and within 3 years had progressed to the soprano cornet chair.
 The following year (1984) he won the Scottish Championships under the baton of Professor Walter Hargreaves.
-In 1985 he made his debut at the National Championships of Great Britain, held in the Royal Albert Hall.
-Within the next few years he won another Scottish Championship and took part in the European Brass Band Championships held in St David’s Hall, Cardiff (this time under the baton of Richard Evans).
+In 1984 he made his debut at the National Championships of Great Britain, held in the Royal Albert Hall.
+With Kirkintilloch he won another Scottish Championships in 1985 and made his debut at the European Brass Band Championships in 1986.

-As well as playing the soprano cornet Steve is also an accomplished trumpeter and in 1986 was a brass finalist in the prestigious BBC Young Musician of the Year competition.
-Steve’s insatiable appetite for musical performance drew him to London to study with James Watson at the Royal Academy of Music.
+As well as playing the soprano cornet Steve is also an accomplished trumpeter and in 1986 was a brass ﬁnalist in the prestigious BBC Young Musician of the Year competition.
+In 1986 he moved to London to study with James Watson at the Royal Academy of Music.
 At the Academy he won all the major brass and wind prizes.
-Steve attributes much of his musical development as an instrumentalist and more widely as a musician to the pedagogy of the late great James Watson.

 It was James Watson who invited him to play soprano cornet with the Desford Colliery Band in 1988, a position he held until 1991.
 During his time with Desford he won two National Championships, one of which was the historic ‘four in a row’ in 1991 performing Robert Simpson’s Energy.